MyreMylar/pygame_gui/docs/source/layout_guide.rst

                       'bottom': 'bottom'})

-Sometimes, you want a layout to change size with it's container so we make maximum use of the available space.
+Sometimes you want a layout to change size with its container so that we make maximum use of the available space.
 In those cases we can simply set the appropriate axis anchors of our button to their counterparts on the window.
-So to stretch in the x axis (horizontal) set 'left' to 'left' & 'right' to 'right'.
-To stretch in the y axis (vertical) set 'top' to 'top' & 'bottom' to 'bottom'.
-For example, here is a hello button with a stretch (both x & y axes) anchor
+So, to stretch out the x axis (horizontal), set it as 'left' to 'left' and 'right' to 'right'.
+To stretch out the y axis (vertical), set it as 'top' to 'top' and 'bottom' to 'bottom'.
+For example, here is a "hello button" with a stretch (both x & y axes) anchor
 setup:

 .. code-block:: python